Note: This post was originally published in March 2013. It has since been updated with new photography and edits to the original recipe.

 Another thing I like lots?
 Chorizo.
-Or as of late, soyrizo, which is such a freaking close imitator and just as cheap, garlicky and delicious as the real thing but with more animal smiles.
+Or, if you prefer, soyrizo, which is such a freaking close imitator and just as cheap, garlicky and delicious as the real thing but with more animal smiles.
 (Bonus: Trader Joe’s carries it.)
 Which is probably why I’m a weensy bit obsessed with the cho/soyrizo studded biscuits below.
-Super simple and, yes, a little guilt-laden due to the use of biscuit mix, but it’s undeniably handy and it’s just so darn reliable.

 Also on the love list these days, if you haven’t noticed: eggs.
 Right now I’m particularly infatuated with the simplest scrambled eggs you can imagine — just fresh, local eggs whipped with salt and scrambled in a touch of lightly browned butter.
 Man, they’re good.

 So when the two come together in an iteration of what might be the best invention of all time (duh, the breakfast sandwich), it’s like a thumbs-up high-fiving a fist pump.
 Or, in short: awesome.

 Serve these biscuits stuffed full of fluffy eggs, as I have, here, or by themselves: split, toasted, and slathered in more salted butter and sour cream, or dunked into your favorite soup or seasonal stew.
 (Our current favorite couldn’t be easier.)

 Either way, you can’t go wrong.

 - 3-4 oz fresh chorizo or soy chorizo

 - 2-3 scallions (green onions) , thinly sliced

 - 2 cups all-purpose flour